Skip to Main Content

 We offer dedicated support to see colleges through to successful implementation, configuration, professional development, and adoption of systemwide technology solutions.

-Over our 25-year history, the experience, vision, and execution of the CCC Technology Center resulted in great strides forward for the system in areas such as federated identity, application architecture, networking, and student services.
+Over our more than 25-year history, the experience, vision, and execution of the CCC Technology Center resulted in great strides forward for the system in areas such as federated identity, application architecture, networking, and student services.

 We continue to provide secure, scalable, and integrated technology solutions that take advantage of economies of scale and are facilitated by governance from the colleges themselves.
 Tech Center solutions are developed with full support from the Chancellor’s Office — and provided at no cost to colleges — to benefit our students, staff, and faculty to ensure student success.